Surface flux concentrations and spherical alpha-square dynamo: Conclusions

 \section{Conclusions}

-The present investigations have shown that NEMPI can occur together with the dynamo, i.e., both instabilities can work at the same time and can even modify each other.
-It was already clear from earlier papers that NEMPI can only work in a limited range of magnetic field strengths.
-Hence we have adopted a simple $\alpha$ quenching prescription to arrange the field strength in the desired range.
-Furthermore, unlike much of the earlier work on NEMPI, we have used an adiabatic stratification instead of an isothermal one.
-This implies that the pressure scale hight is no longer constant and now much shorter in the upper layers than in the bulk of the domain.
+The present investigations have shown that NEMPI can occur in conjunction with the dynamo; that is, both instabilities can work at the same time and can even modify each other.
+It was already clear from earlier work that NEMPI can only work in a limited range of magnetic field strengths.
+We therefore adopted a simple $\alpha$ quenching prescription to arrange the field strength to be in the desired range.
+Furthermore, unlike much of the earlier work on NEMPI, we used an adiabatic stratification here instead of an isothermal one; see \cite{BKR10} and \cite{Kapy12} for earlier examples with adiabatic stratification in Cartesian geometry.
+An adiabatic stratification implies that the pressure scale height is no longer constant and now much shorter in the upper layers than in the bulk of the domain.
 This favors the appearance of NEMPI in the upper layers, because the growth rate is inversely proportional to the pressure scale height.

+There are two lines of future extensions of the present model.
+On the one hand, it is important to study the interplay between NEMPI and the dynamo instability in more detail.
+This is best done in the framework of a local Cartesian model, which is more easily amenable to analytic treatment.
+Another important extension would be to include differential rotation.
+At the level of a dynamically self-consistent model, where the flow speed is a solution of the momentum equation, differential rotation is best implemented by including the $\Lambda$ effect \citep{Rue80,Rue89}.
+This is a parameterization of the Reynolds stress that is in some ways analogous to the parameterization of the electromotive force via the $\alpha$ effect.